-Program benefits/serves only a SMALL portion City provides program and program is currently being No Requirement or mandate exists of the Community but still adds to their offered by another governmental, non-profit or civic quality of life agency
+Program benefits/serves only a SMALL portion City provides program and program is currently being of the Community but still adds to their quality offered by another governmental, non-profit or civic of life agency

+LEADERSHIP

-LEADERSHIP The program runs on a very lean budget and depends on extensive collaboration with other governmental entities, businesses and nonprofits.
+The program runs on a very lean budget and depends on extensive collaboration with other governmental entities, businesses and nonprofits.
 A portion of each year's budget is raised from the Chamber, Summit County, the three ski resorts, Lodging Association, Board of Realtors, banks, alumni and other private donations, among others.